+- Most computers are now shared memory machines due to multicore

+- Some true SMP architectures...

+- e.g. BlueGene/Q nodes

+- ...but most are NUMA

+- Program NUMA as if they are SMP details hidden from the user

+- all cores controlled by a single OS

-- Most computers are now shared memory machines due to multicore - Some true SMP architectures... - e.g. BlueGene/Q nodes - ...but most are NUMA - Program NUMA as if they are SMP details are hidden from the user. - Difficult to build shared-memory systems with large core numbers (> 1024 cores) - Expensive and power hungry - Some systems manage by using software to provide sharedmemory capability
+- Difficult to build shared-memory systems with large core numbers (> 1024 cores)

+- Expensive and power hungry

+- Difficult to scale the OS to this level